Welton-LR/FullStack-Open/README.md

 # FullStack-Open

-Challenges of the Full Stack Open course developed by the University of Helsinki.
+Challenges of the Full Stack Open course developed by the University of Helsinki 🇫🇮.
 This project focuses on the development of modern web applications.
 During the course, tools such as React, Redux, Node.js, MongoDB, TypeScript and GraphQL will be covered.